atcq9876/makers-bnb/README.md

 # makers-bnb

 ## About this project
-Makersbnb is a web-app similar to Airbnb and was built using Ruby and Sinatra.
+Makersbnb is a web-app similar to Airbnb and was built using Ruby, Sinatra and PostgreSQL.
 It allows users to: sign up and log in; view, create and book property listings; manage booking requests; and send messages between hosts and customers.
 In addition to these features, Twilio text notifications have been set up to let customers know if their booking request has been accepted/rejected, and notify hosts if a customer has requested to stay at their property (the code for this feature has been temporarily commented out due to limitations in Twilio's free plan).
 This was a group project completed during week 5 of the Makers bootcamp.

 ## Learnings from this project
 Through creating this app in a group environment, I improved my ability to: